centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

 ![Octocat](/assets/doc_img/list.png)

 * To view how to use a specific command, run the command: - -help \<command name>.
 E.g. - - help = querydomainlist, the results as shown below:
-* Tip: you also use this command in the GUI

 ![Octocat](/assets/doc_img/helpc.png)

+* Tip: You can also run this command in the GUI

 ## Login/Logout and Session Management